repos-cl/CS-206-Parallelism-and-Concurrency-2022/labs/lab6-lock-free-sorted-list/README.md

   def delete(e: Int): Boolean = ???
 ```

 The value `_head` of the list is called a [*sentinel* node](https://en.wikipedia.org/wiki/Sentinel_node).
-This value is simply `Node` that will serve only as a reference to the first actual node of the list.
+This value is simply a `Node` that will serve only as a reference to the first actual node of the list.
 The value (viz. zero) held by this special node should be completely ignored.
 This technique is useful because it limits the duplication of code.
-An alternative is to have a reference to the first node using an `AtomicVariable`.
+An alternative would be to have a reference to the first node using an `AtomicVariable`.
 But this would force us to handle the first node differently from the rest.
-So will use a sentinel node for this assignment.
+So we will use a sentinel node for this assignment.

 ### `findNodeWithPrev`

-The first method you will implement is an internal helper method which will be used all other methods.
+The first method you will implement is an internal helper method which will be used by all other methods.
 This method should do a traversal of the list to find the first node whose value satisfies the parameter predicate.
 The method should return the following two values as a pair:
 - the predecessor of the node,